genexuslabs/saia-ingest/CONTRIBUTION.md

 # Contributing
-This repository –whether a software project, design guide, or other, also called 'component’– can be used to interact with [GeneXus Enterprise AI](./EnterpriseAISuite.md).
+This repository –whether a software project, design guide, or other, also called 'component’– can be used to interact with [Globant Enterprise AI](./EnterpriseAISuite.md).

 It is [licensed under Apache 2.0](./LICENSE), so all contributions must comply with this licensing.